AsianZeus/Diverse-Facial-Edit/README.md

                 "id": "fec42e0311f7e1f0"
             }

-## ---------------------------------------------------
+#### ---------------------------------------------------
-2) Generate Random Face
+2. Generate Random Face
-Description: Generate a random image for you based on the given parameters
+    - Description: Generate a random image for you based on the given parameters
-Url: /generateRandomFace
+    - Url: /generateRandomFace
-Type: POST
+    - Type: POST
-Body-Type: JSON
+    - Body-Type: JSON
-Body:
+    - Body:

             {
                 "id":"fec42e0311f7e1f0",
                 "filter":"r"
             }

-Parameters-Description:
+    - Parameters-Description:
-    a) id: Session ID generated via /login
+        * id: Session ID generated via /login
-    b) filter: takes a string
+        * filter: takes a string
-                "m" for male
+            -    "m" for male
-                "f" for female
+            -    "f" for female
-                "r" for random
+            -    "r" for random
-Response: JSON
+    - Response: JSON
-Example-Response:
+    - Example-Response:

             {
                 "status": "Success"
             }

-# ---------------------------------------------------
+#### ---------------------------------------------------
-3) Gloal Edit:
+3. Gloal Edit:
-Description: Allows you to gloablly edit your generated image based on parametric values given, The global edit will take the parameters in bulk and then edit your image with multiple facial edits parallely,
+    - Description: Allows you to gloablly edit your generated image based on parametric values given, The global edit will take the parameters in bulk and then edit your image with multiple facial edits parallely,
-NOTE: In case you'll do this api call again, it will edit your image from scratch (i.e generated image and not the recently edited image) so you can play with different permutation combination of gobal edits in one go.
+    - NOTE: In case you'll do this api call again, it will edit your image from scratch (i.e generated image and not the recently edited image) so you can play with different permutation combination of gobal edits in one go.
-      You cannot call globalEdit after using pitchEdit or LocalEdit since GlobalEdit uses a different latent space, it cannot be encoded again back, so if you want to call globalEdit you can call it in the beginning or before calling pitchEdit or localEdit.
+        -   You cannot call globalEdit after using pitchEdit or LocalEdit since GlobalEdit uses a different latent space, it cannot be encoded again back, so if you want to call globalEdit you can call it in the beginning or before calling pitchEdit or localEdit.
-Url: /globalEdit
+    - Url: /globalEdit
-Type: POST
+    - Type: POST
-Body-Type: JSON
+    - Body-Type: JSON
-Body:
+    - Body:

             {
                 "id": "fec42e0311f7e1f0",
                 "attr_values": {
                     "glasses_direction": 2,
                     "facialhair_direction": 0,
                     "age_w": 0,
                     "gender_w": 0,
                     "smile_w": 0,
                     "headPose_roll_direction": 2
                 }
             }

-Parameters-Description:
+    - Parameters-Description:
-    a) id: Session ID generated via /login
+        * id: Session ID generated via /login
+        * attr_values:
-    b) attr_values: key: the facial feature to edit-> [glasses_direction","facialhair_direction","age_w","gender_w","smile_w","headPose_roll_direction"]
+            + key: the facial feature to edit-> [glasses_direction","facialhair_direction","age_w","gender_w","smile_w","headPose_roll_direction"]
-                    values: the alpha value ranges from -3 to 3, implies how strongly do you want to apply that edit for example "simle_w" at 0 will give a neutral face and "smile_w" at 2 or 3 will exibit a face with strong smile.
+            + values: the alpha value ranges from -3 to 3, implies how strongly do you want to apply that edit for example "simle_w" at 0 will give a neutral face and "smile_w" at 2 or 3 will exibit a face with strong smile.
-Response: JSON
+    - Response: JSON
-Example-Response:
+    - Example-Response:

             {
                 "status": "Success"
             }

-# ---------------------------------------------------
+#### ---------------------------------------------------
 4) Pitch Edit:
 Description: Allows you to edit your face's headpose pitch, i.e move in up or down direction.
 NOTE: You cannot do any globalEdits after calling pitchEdit.